Which part of NZ is most at risk of a house price drop?

-The Hawke's Bay town of Wairoa is forecast to be the area most vulnerable to house price falls over the next three years, according to new economic analysis.

-Yesterday it was reported that Auckland house values dipped for the first time in six years as the housing market continues to cool nationwide.
+Auckland house values have fallen for the first time in six years but smaller towns also face a big risk of a property price plunge, according to new economic analysis.

-The focus has tended to be on major centres but many outlying areas have also seen prices sky-rocket over the past three years or so.
+While much focus has honed in on property in major centres, many outlying areas have also seen prices sky-rocket over the past three years or so.

 Infometrics chief forecaster Gareth Kiernan calculated the 10 areas likely to see the greatest drop in house prices over the next three years, and regional New Zealand dominates the list.